Post-University Life

 Rome's Lost Empire

 Documentaries have been a passion of mine for as long as I can remember.
 This year I started with the Documentary Rome’s Lost Empire narrated by Dan Snow.
 With Sarah, an associate professor they travel from Rome to Transylvania, to Petra and to Tunisia to uncover the Roman Frontier.
 Using a mixture of both satellite and Lidar imagery they are able to identify archeological sites before going to them in person.
+The documentary provided me with a greater understanding of how technology helps archeologists today to do their job and to provide me with information about aspects of Roman Civilisation that I had not spent too much time thinking about.
+For this reason I recommend that you watch the documentary.

 Via Ferrata de Tière

 In the valley close to Champéry there is a via ferrata.
 Via Ferrata are routes passing on rock faces thanks to the help of metal pedals, hand and foot pedals and bridges.
 On this Via Ferrata you climb up vertically and horizontally depending on the moment.
 Some obstacles are easier to get past than others but overall it’s good fun.
 One of the things you should take the time to watch, especially on a rainy day is the way the water erupts out of the rock.
+The first waterfall reacts to what the second waterfall higher up spews out.
+It’s fun to watch how much power this water has.

 Two mobile content mentalities.